2017 C&C Corvettes Bi-Annual Rendezvous – Kingston Yacht Club

 Following the introduction of the Corvette, the Invader tooling was shipped from Hinterhoeller to Belleville to be converted to a keel/centerboard configuration and renamed the Frigate.
 However, prior to that conversion, a number of Invaders were actually built by Belleville Marine.
 The Frigate was then followed by the 40′ Crusader, all designed by Cuthbertson & Cassian.

-The Royal Hamilton Yacht Club already counts five Corvettes among its membership, with a number of others in close proximity.
-RHYC was also host to the highly successful 2006 Corvette Rendezvous.
-Subsequent successful Corvette Rendezvous have been held in Picton, Cobourg, and on the Chesapeake.
-So it is only fitting that the Corvette Rendezvous returns to RHYC for the 50th Anniversary celebration.
+The Kingston Yacht Club is home to one Corvette and one Frigate with a number of others in close proximity.
+KYC was also host to the highly successful 2008 Corvette Rendezvous.
+Subsequent successful Corvette Rendezvous have been held in Picton, Cobourg, Hamilton and on the Chesapeake.

-So, if you own or used to own a Corvette, Frigate, Invader, or Crusader, or have access to one, plan to be in Hamilton on the August 1st Long Weekend for this 50th Birthday Party!
-It is not to be missed.
+So, if you own or used to own a Corvette, Frigate, Invader, or Crusader, or have access to one, plan to be in Kingston on the August 5th Long Weekend for the 2017 Bi-Annual Rendezvous!

 For more information watch the Corvette Association Website (www.corvettesailboatassociation.com)